artus9033/chartjs-plugin-dragdata/pages/README.md

 - `roundingPrecision`: An optional `number` that specifies the number of decimal places to which values should be rounded after they have been adjusted by the magnet function.

-- `resetData`: a function that resets the data to the original shape passed in to `setupTest()`; invoked in-between groups of test steps
+- `resetData`: a function that resets the data to the original shape passed in to `setupChart()`; invoked in-between groups of test steps

+Note: from the below properties, only `disablePlugin`, `draggableAxis`, `roundingPrecision` are honored in demo mode.
+Their values are fixed and passed automatically by the script when the page loads.

 The key files in this module are located in the `src` directory, as follows: